 Storage, Accuracy, and Security of Personal Information

 In accordance with the EU relevant laws, this website has implemented appropriate technical and organizational measures to ensure a level of security appropriate to the risk.
-The measures implemented mainly aim to safeguard personal information against loss, theft, unauthorized use, disclosure, or modification; and to ensure the integrity of the personal information.
+The measures implemented mainly safeguard the information collected about the usage of this Website against loss, theft, unauthorized use, disclosure, or modification; and to ensure the integrity of the information.

 Any personal information you provide on this Blog is kept on secure servers based in the EU.

-Subject to the relevant laws, your information is stored for six calendar months and subsequently will be erased it.
+Subject to the relevant laws, any information is stored for six calendar months and subsequently will be erased it.

-How we proceed in case of a data breach occurs?
+How we proceed in case of a data breach?

 We will notify you via email without undue delay as set out in the relevant EU Data Protection Regulations.